mendix/docs/content/en/docs/control-center/portfolios.md

 In the list, you can see the following items:

 * **Portfolio Name** – This is the name of the portfolio.
-Clicking the name opens a pop-up window that shows the general information of the portfolio and the list of the Portfolio Managers.
+Clicking the name opens a pop-up window  that shows the general information of the portfolio, such as the company name, privacy settings of the portfolio, number of active members, and a list of the Portfolio Managers.

 * **Managers** – This shows the number of Portfolio Managers in this portfolio.

-* **Members** – This shows the number of active users who have access to the portfolio.
-The deactivated users are not counted.
+* **Members** – This only shows the number of active users of this portfolio.
+The deactivated users are not included in this number.

 * **Privacy** – This shows the current privacy settings of the portfolio.
   * **Private** –  A private portfolio is not discoverable in the **Company Portfolios** section of the [Portfolio Landscape Overview](/developerportal/portfolio-management/#portfolio-landscape) page in the Portfolio Management app.
 People who want to access a private portfolio need an invitation.